igrek51/wat/docs/index.md

 - `.gray` to disable colorful output in the console
 - `.color` to enforce colorful outputs in the console

-You can chain modifiers, e.g. `wat.short.str.gray / foo`.
+You can chain modifiers, e.g. `wat.short.str.gray / 'foo'`.

 Call `wat.locals` or `wat()` to inspect local variables.
 Call `wat.globals` to inspect global variables.

+You can explore any object.
+In Python, an "object" refers to not only to data structures, but also to functions, classes, modules, built-in types, and more.

 Type `wat` in the interpreter to learn more about this object itself.